 Breaking Down Your Triggers for the Other Person

 Along with all of that stuff above, it is really important to help the other person know what your triggers and hot buttons are.
 This isn't meant to be a warning sign, but rather, it becomes an invitation for your friend, lover, or whomever to say, "Hey, you're triggered right now.
 You may want to take a breath and re-think what you are doing/saying."
 In old unconscious relationships, the ego would be affronted and try to attack the other person.
 Or, the victim identity thinks it is even more worthless in someway and shuts down.
 So those two simple sentences would reinforce unhealthy patterns in unconscious relationships while offering greater freedom in a conscious relationship.
 Do you see how this is working now?
-In many respects, there's a deepening of self responsibility.
+There's a deepening of self responsibility for both parties.
 As we deepen in our responsibility for knowing ourselves, we can learn more from the other and offer them even deeper insights into themselves in virtually any life situation.
 I can't tell you how much I've learned from relationships in general, so as one other sidebar thought, if you ever thought that the spiritual path is a solo one, I beg to differ.

 The Fun Stuff Gets Funner